ChidiNdego/nd00333_AZMLND_C2/starter_files/README.md

 ![Apache Benchmarking](Images/benchmark_02.PNG)
 *figure 10: apache benchmark output 02*

-*   The above shows that Apache Benchmarking ``ab`` runs against the HTTP API using authentication keys to retrieve performance results including number of failed requests and time per requests.
+*   The above shows that Apache Benchmarking ``ab`` runs against the HTTP API using authentication keys to retrieve performance results including number of time taken for test, failed requests, time per requests, etc.

 #### Step 7: Creating and Publishing a pipeline using Python SDK